 In 2011, a new program called EcoRewards was introduced to Bartholomew County for businesses to receive curbside service for all recyclable materials.
 Owned by the same company as Paper Retriever, the EcoRewards Recycling Program is aimed to help "green" businesses.
 In August of 2014, Ray's Trash Service bought out the Indianapolis market and took over the program.
 Ray's helps clients redirect waste and disposal costs to minimize the impact on the environment.
 The EcoRewards Program collects and recycles paper, plastics (#1-#7), cardboard, aluminum and steel cans at each business.
 There is a cost for the service, however, a rebate is offered each month for the volume recycled.
 This helps businesses trim down on their waste disposal expenses and help the environment at the same time.
-Currently, there are 9 participating in the program: Apex Tools, Columbus Child Care Center, Estep & Company, LHP Software, Parkside Elementary, Ricoh USA, Sunright America, Taylorsville Elementary, and Verizon.
-In 2019, the EcoRewards program collected 191,680 lbs.
-(95 tons) which is down slightly from 245,700 pounds of material that were recycled in 2018.
+Currently, there are 8 participating in the program: Apex Tools, Columbus Child Care Center, Estep & Company, LHP Software, Parkside Elementary, Sunright America, Taylorsville Elementary, and Verizon.
+In 2020, the EcoRewards program collected 204,660 lbs.
+(102 tons) which is up slightly from 191,680 pounds of material that were recycled in 2019.

+Reuse

-Reuse Little Red Schoolhouse (Recycling Center)
+Little Red Schoolhouse (Recycling Center)

-In 1998, thanks to a donation from the Custer-Nugent Foundation, the District opened The Little Red School House (LRSH) Teachers Reuse Facility behind the Columbus/Bartholomew Recycling Center.
+In 1998, thanks to a donation from the Custer-Nugent Foundation, the District opened The Little Red School House (LRSH) Teachers Reuse Facility behind the Columbus/ Bartholomew Recycling Center.
 Bartholomew County educators can shop for educational supplies, donated by local businesses and residents, at no cost.
 Educators can access the LRSH during normal Recycle Center hours: Tuesday-Saturday from 7:30am - 4:30pm.